MetaMask/core/docs/package-migration-process-guide.md

 - Merge PR **without squashing** to preserve the migrated git commit history.
 - [Example PR](https://github.com/MetaMask/core/pull/1872)

+### **[PR#7]** 2.
+Update the CHANGELOG tag diff links so that they follow the core repo's tag naming convention

+- The core repo tags for non-root packages should be formatted as: `<package-name>@[version-number]`.
+  - For all releases following the migration, the package name should be prepended with the `@metamask/` namespace.
+- Make updates to the CHANGELOG tag diff links so that they follow this naming scheme:
+  1. Navigate to `merged-packages/<package-name>`
+  2. Run this command: `../../scripts/validate-changelog.sh @metamask/<package-name>`
+  3. Apply the diffs outputed by the script.
+- If the package has been renamed or needs to be renamed with the `@metamask/` namespace, supply two arguments to the script: `versionBeforePackageRename`, `tagPrefixBeforePackageRename`.
+- For further instructions on using the script, see: https://github.com/MetaMask/auto-changelog#validate.

-### 2. Port tags
+### 3. Port tags

-- Use the `scripts/migrate-tags.sh` tool to port the source repo's release tags into the migrated git history in core, following [these instructions](./migrate-tags.md).
+- Following [these instructions](./migrate-tags.md), use the `scripts/migrate-tags.sh` tool to port the source repo's release tags onto the migrated git history in core.

+1. Port the tags locally.

-- Port the tags locally with the correct package name prefixes.
+- Use the script to ensure that the tags have the correct package name prefixes.

-- Create a fork of the core monorepo for testing.
+2. Create a fork of the core monorepo for testing, and push the ported tags to the test fork.

-- Push the ported tags to a fork of the core monorepo for testing. **Do not run the script against `MetaMask/core` before testing it on a fork.**
+- **Do not run the script against `MetaMask/core` before testing it on a fork.**

-- Verify that the tag diff links in CHANGELOG are working.
+3. From the fork, verify that the tag diff links in CHANGELOG are working.

-- The diff between last tag before migration and first one after will always include the entire history of the monorepo.
+- Note: The diff between any tag before migration and any tag after will always include the entire history of the monorepo.
+This is due to the nature of the process we use for git history migration, and is a WONTFIX issue.
+- The correct diff can be derived using `git log --ancestry-path`, but GitHub compare links don't support --ancestry-path.

-- Push the ported tags to the core repo.
+4. Push the ported tags to the core repo.

-- Verify that the tag diff links in CHANGELOG are working.
+5. From the core repo, verify that the tag diff links in CHANGELOG are working.

-- Identify and create tags for release commits that were untagged in the original repo.
+6. Manually create tags for release commits that were never tagged in the original repo.

-### **[PR#7]** 3.
+### **[PR#8]** 4.
 Remove files and directories that will be replaced by files in the monorepo root directory

 - **Remove**: `.github/`, `.git*`, `scripts/`, `.depcheckrc.json`, `.yarn/`, `.yarnrc.yml`, `yarn.lock`, `.editorconfig`, `.eslint*`, `.prettier*`, `.nvm*`.
 - **Keep**: `src/`, `tests/`, `CHANGELOG.md`, `LICENSE`, `package.json`, `README.md`, `jest.config.js`, `tsconfig*.json`, `typedoc.json`
 - [Example PR](https://github.com/MetaMask/core/pull/1764)

-### **[PR#8]** 4.
+### **[PR#9]** 5.
 Replace config files

 - Update `tsconfig*.json`, `typedoc.json`, `jest.config.js` to extend from corresponding files in root.
 Copy contents of corresponding files in other non-root packages.
 - Keep TypeScript compiler flags and compilation target.